Gerald Gardner: Return to Europe: 1936–1938

 In 1936, Gardner and Donna left Malaya and headed for Europe.
 She proceeded straight to London, renting them a flat at 26 Charing Cross Road.
 Gardner visited Palestine, becoming involved in the archaeological excavations run by J.L.
 Starkey at Lachish.
-Here he grew particularly interested in a temple containing statues to both the male deity of Judeo-Christian theology and the pagan goddess Ashtoreth.
+Here he grew particularly interested in a temple containing statues to both the male deity Yahweh and the pagan goddess Ashtoreth.

 From Palestine, Gardner went to Turkey, Greece, Hungary, and Germany.
 He eventually reached England, but soon went on a visit to Denmark to attend a conference on weaponry at the Christiansborg Palace, Copenhagen, during which he gave a talk on the kris.

 Returning to Britain, he found that the climate made him sick, leading him to register with a doctor, Edward A. Gregg, who recommended that he try nudism.
 Hesitant at first, Gardner first attended an indoor nudist club, the Lotus League in Finchley, North London, where he made several new friends and felt that the nudity cured his ailment.
 When summer came, he decided to visit an outdoor nudist club, that of Fouracres near the town of Bricket Wood in Hertfordshire, which he soon began to frequent.

 Through nudism, Gardner made a number of notable friends, including James Laver (1899–1975), who became the Keeper of Prints and Drawings at the Victoria and Albert Museum, and Cottie Arthur Burland (1905–1983), who was the Curator of the Department of Ethnography at the British Museum.
 Biographer Philip Heselton suggested that through the nudist scene Gardner may have also met Dion Byngham (1896–1990), a senior member of the Order of Woodcraft Chivalry who propounded a Contemporary Pagan religion known as Dionysianism.
 By the end of 1936, Gardner was finding his Charing Cross Road flat to be cramped and moved into the block of flats at 32a Buckingham Palace Mansions.

 A plaque erected to mark the house at Highcliffe where Gardner lived during the Second World War.